Folklifesharing Nevada's culture and heritage

 - Helps folk artists and cultural organizations to successfully navigate the NAC grant application process

-- Documents living traditions and maintains Nevada’s Folklife Archives
+- Documents living traditions and maintains the Nevada’s Folklife Archives

 Festivals, concerts, performances, and community events are great places to find folklife.
 The Nevada Arts Council’s folklorists keep track of these events so that we can arrange our schedules to attend, discover, and document the incredible variety of folklife that is resident in our state.
-This listing is updated regularly, with upcoming events featured weekly in the Nevada Arts Council’s Twitter feed.
-Come on down, take a look around, snap a selfie and #NVFolkFAN!
+Check back often for updates.

 Follow the Folklorists